 A call for written evidence was launched in September 2016 to coincide with the formal launch of the project.
 The questions outlined in the call for evidence have been developed in order to gather information on the definition(s) of multimorbidity, better understand the current knowledge base on multimorbidity as an international health challenge, and to gather opinions about future priorities and opportunities.

-To date, 22 responses have been received to our call for written evidence.
-A summary of the information provided, and each individual submission in full, can be accessed by clicking on the ‘Evidence' tab above.
+A summary of the responses, and each individual submission in full, can be accessed by clicking on the ‘Evidence' tab above.

 At the second meeting, held on 20 January 2017, the working group members heard oral evidence from: